lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 - Methods
   - *getMax()* creates an integer array whose only value is the value of the root node of the tree, then passes the root and that holding array to *findMax*.
 Returns the value at index 0 of the holding array.
   - *findMax(Node<Integer> root, int[] valueHolder)* compares the value of the root node to the value at index 0 of the holding array; if the node's value is greater, it replaces the value at index 0.
 It then checks if the root has a left child node.
 If yes, it calls itself on the root's left node and repeats the process; if no, it checks if the node has a right child node and if yes, calls itself on the root's right node.
 If both child nodes are empty, the function returns, until every node has been visited and its value has been compared.
+Efficiency: time is O(n) because it has to visit every node of the tree; space is O(n) because the holding array is a constant size.

 #### Testing